 Let’s take a peek at what’s been cooking in the Fox Kitchen lately…

 As you may have noticed from my MMM (Must-Make-Monday) posting last week, I’ve been on a bit of a Tahini bend.
-I was able to curb my craving by loading up on these Frozen Tahini Banana Cups by The Veggie Nook.
+I was able to curb my craving by loading up on Frozen Tahini Banana Cups by The Veggie Nook.
 I love these little treats straight from the freezer.
 I’m about to make my third batch

 I also baked these Tahini Cookies by Traditional Foods.
 I was intrigued by the list of ingredients for this recipe.
 With only tahini, turbinado sugar and egg as main ingredients (there’s salt, baking soda and sesame seeds as well), it seemed improbable that cookies could result but as you can see by the picture above, they did.